alphagov/xgovctf/GettingStarted.md

 ### <a name="competitiondata-stats"></a> Getting Statistics

-The `api/api/stats.py` file provides a number of useful statistics gathering functions for the picoCTF Platform.
-You can obtain most of the interesting statistics by running the function `get_stats`.
+The `api/api/stats.py` file provides a number of useful statistics-gathering functions for the picoCTF Platform.
+You can obtain most of the interesting statistics by running the function `get_stats()`.

 Note that with the exception of the scoreboard functionality, the functions in `api/api/stats.py` are designed to be run by an administrator in the background and are likely too slow to be served directly to users.